Sundewplays/takeriverto.space/README.md

 ![img](https://owo.whats-th.is/4rAESqy.png)

-This is a meme made about b1nzy, an ex-[Discord](https://discordapp.com) developer.
-He likes ratelimiting people.
+This is a fork of https://takeb1nzyto.space, a meme made about b1nzy, who is an ex-[Discord](https://discordapp.com) developer that likes ratelimiting people.

 Also, there's this guy called meew0.
 He hates eyes.
 He uses the light theme. ¯\\\_(ツ)_/¯